Hectoris919/Hectoris919-ClickMacro/README.md

 These macros were made with Minecraft gameplay in mind.

-The macros included in this program:
+The macros currently included in this program:

 * A macro to spam the ***left mouse button*** whenever it is pressed with the ***Alt*** key held down
 * A macro to spam the ***right mouse button*** whenever it is pressed with the ***Alt*** key held down